Here's how I think about it.

 Light changes everything.
 Morning is my favorite time of day, when the sunbeams start piercing through the blinds and everything is illuminated in fresh, pure light.
 It signifies the cleansing hope of a new day.

-Functional nutrition embodies the two elements of Salt & Light - it preserves, enhances and regenerates optimal health.
+Functional nutrition embodies the two elements of Salt & Light - it preserves, enhances and regenerates optimal health, so we can be Salt & Light to this world.

 Functional nutrition specifically looks at how food acts as "information" in the body.
 It is so much more than calories in and calories out - it looks at how deficiency or excess affects systems across the whole body; how things like micronutrients and phytochemicals in food affect hormones, neurotransmitters, detoxification, genetics, and so much more.
 It considers your life stage, family history, lifestyle, preferences, and environment to help you eat in and live in a way that sets your body up to functional optimally for now and for years to come.